TDIC seeks to complete financing for Abu Dhabi's biggest mall

-DUBAI/ABU DHABI, Dec 1 Abu Dhabi's Tourism Development & Investment Co (TDIC) is in the process of completing the financing to allow it to build the largest shopping mall in the emirate, it said on Monday.
+DUBAI/ABU DHABI Abu Dhabi's Tourism Development & Investment Co (TDIC) is in the process of completing the financing to allow it to build the largest shopping mall in the emirate, it said on Monday.

-Abu Dhabi, seeking to capitalise on surging retail demand, has already opened two shopping malls in little more than a year as it attempts to match glitzier neighbour Dubai.
+Abu Dhabi, seeking to capitalize on surging retail demand, has already opened two shopping malls in little more than a year as it attempts to match glitzier neighbor Dubai.

 TDIC declined to give details about the financing for the new project - known as The District - but four people aware of the matter said the state-owned company was in talks with banks about raising a loan.